-Non-interest revenues increased, primarily driven by Service fees and other revenues and Discount revenue, partially offset by lower Processed revenue.
+Non-interest revenues increased for both the three and six month periods, primarily driven by higher Discount revenue and Service fees and other revenue, partially offset by lower Processed revenue.

-Discount revenue increased 4 percent, primarily driven by an increase in billed business.
+Discount revenue increased 2 percent and 3 percent for the three and six month periods, respectively, primarily driven by increases in billed business.
 See Tables 5 and 6 for more details on billed business performance.

-Service fees and other revenue increased 13 percent, primarily due to higher merchant service fees and an increase in foreign exchange-related revenues associated with Card Member cross-currency spending.
+Service fees and other revenue increased 3 percent and 8 percent for the three and six month periods, respectively, primarily driven by higher merchant service fees and foreign exchange related revenues associated with Card Member cross-currency spending, partially offset by Accertify revenues included in the prior year.